angus-c/es6-tests/README.md

 _Can I contribute?_

-WOuld be really happy to hear about errors (I'm sure there are plenty, and I don't have time to be particularly thorough).
-However I'm not accepting PRs for entire test modules – I'm doing this for my own education (see above)
+I welcome issues (I'm sure there are plenty of errors, and I don't have time to be particularly thorough).
+However I'm not accepting PRs for entire test modules, since I'm doing this for my own education (see above)